Alan Anticevic: Career

 Anticevic has also advanced approaches to map effects of neuropharmacology on the human brain, in an effort to understand the underlying mechanism of action in humans as well as advance methods for drug discovery.
 Specifically, his team has studied neural acute effects of ketamine in healthy volunteers using rating scale-based behavioural and resting-state fMRI-based neural measures.
 His work provided strong evidence of inter-individual variability in responses to ketamine along with associations to relevant gene expression markers (somatostatin, parvalbumin) in the brain.
-His work has also established that acute administration of LSD in healthy volunteers induces patterns of resting-state fMRI-based functional connectivity that implicate the 5-HT2A receptor in LSD's neuropharmacology.
+His work has also established that acute administration of LSD in healthy volunteers induces patterns of resting-state fMRI-based functional connectivity that implicate the 5-HT_{2A} receptor in LSD's neuropharmacology.

 Alan Anticevic left Yale University in 2024 to become the CEO of Manifest Technologies, Inc., a company he co-founded based on research conducted at Yale.
 He was previously recognized with the 2022 Yale Faculty Innovation Award and the Blavatnik Award for Innovation for the commercial application of his research.
 At Manifest Technologies, he and his team developed the NAIO™ (Neuroscience and Artificial Intelligence Optimized) platform, designed to automate the integration, processing, and analysis of complex multi-modal clinical and pharmacological neuroimaging data.
 In 2024, Anticevic led the company to a successful acquisition of Manifest Technologies, Inc. and the NAIO platform.
 He and his team continue to advance the platform to support pharmaceutical research and development in central nervous system (CNS) disorders, with the aim of promoting precision medicine neuroimaging solutions in clinical neuroscience.